The effect of the number of parameters and the number of local feature patches on loss landscapes in distributed quantum neural networks: Ansatz structure

 The entangling block consists of a layer of $R_x$ rotation gates and a layer of $R_y$ rotation gates, both with trainable parameters included in $\bm{\Phi}_p$, applied to all qubits, followed by a layer of $n$ CZ gates applied between adjacent qubits $i$ and $(i+1)$ $\pmod{n}$.

-The overall circuit architecture for the $p$-th QNN depends on a depth hyperparameter $d$ and follows the sequence: $d$ entangling blocks, one data encoding block, $d$ entangling blocks, one data encoding block, and $d$ entangling blocks.
+The overall circuit architecture for the $p$-th QNN depends on a depth hyperparameter $d$ and, similar to the data re-uploading architecture \cite{perez2020data} widely used to enhance the expressibility of quantum models \cite{jerbi2023quantum, schuld2021effect}, follows an interleaved sequence of data encoding and trainable blocks: $d$ entangling blocks, one data encoding block, $d$ entangling blocks, one data encoding block, and $d$ entangling blocks.
 The circuit concludes with final $R_x$ and $R_y$ rotation layers, omitting the last CZ layer from the final entangling block.

 The $64$ features of the input patch vector $\bm{x}_{i,p}$ are encoded using the second and fifth rotation layers within the two data encoding blocks present in the overall architecture.
 Recall that each data encoding block contains two repetitions of the rotation sequence, and within each sequence, the second ($R_x$)and fifth ($R_y$) layers are used for data encoding.
 Therefore, each block provides $2\times 2=4$ encoding layers, each acting on $n=8$ qubits.
 The two data encoding blocks in the overall architecture thus encode all $64$ features.
 The set of variational parameters $\bm{\Phi}_p$ includes all trainable rotation angles throughout the $p$-th QNN, excluding those used for data encoding.